Accrual Accounting Basics for Nonprofits

 Cash Basis vs Accrual Accounting

-Unlike fund accounting for nonprofits, cash basis and accrual accounting are the two most common accounting methods and are the nonprofit accounting standards.
+Unlike fund accounting for nonprofits, cash basis and accrual accounting are the two most common accounting methods and are the most up-to-date nonprofit accounting standards.
 Now we’ll compare and contrast these two nonprofit accounting techniques to determine the important aspects of both - including their respective nonprofit cash handling procedures.

 What is Cash Basis Accounting?